We need to take care of our bodies as we go through the recovery process.

 - Making a Connection: Speaking to someone who you trust, who is validating and empathic, can help us to feel supported, understood, cared for and worthy.

 - Have Faith in the Process: Trust the natural healing process.
-We couldn’t possibly heal in one day, as this would be way too much of a shock for the body to cope with.
+We couldn’t possibly heal in one day, as this would be too much of a shock for the body to cope with.
 Trust that we receive what we need when the time is right.
-Rather than worrying about the end goal, what matters is who we are becoming in the process.